Computer issues may delay murder trial for Alek Minassian in Toronto van attack

 The 27-year-old Minassian faces 10 counts of first-degree murder and 16 counts of attempted murder in the incident that took place on Yonge Street on April 23, 2018.

-Minassian told police, just hours after his arrest, that he’d committed the attack as retribution for years of sexual rejection and ridicule by women.
+Minassian told police just hours afterward he committed the attack as retribution for years of sexual rejection and ridicule by women.
 The judge who will decide the trial says the case will turn on Minassian’s state of mind at the time.

+This report by The Canadian Press was first published Nov.
+27, 2019.